 For example, after anatomy lets us know the starting and ending points and functions of muscles, we can know how to apply resistance and how to move joints to stimulate muscles and strength most effectively.

-However, for different training goals, how many times each movement is appropriate, different rest between groups, the energy supply of the energy system, and the body's hormone response, these all require us to be proficient in exercise physiology.
+However, for different training goals, how many times each movement is appropriate, different rest between groups, the energy supply of the energy system, and the body's hormone response, all require us to be proficient in exercise physiology.
 So, the speed of training progress is not who works harder, but who understands the body better.

-The first part of the book is about muscle energy metabolism and secretion, nerve, and body fluid regulation during exercise, exercise fatigue, respiratory system, and the cardiovascular system's response to exercise.
+The first part of the book is about muscle energy metabolism and secretion, nerve, and body fluid regulation during exercise, exercise fatigue, the respiratory system, and the cardiovascular system's response to exercise.

 The second part talks about the very practical principles of physical training, the influence of the environment on sports performance, how to regulate the best athletic performance, and the sports physiology of special groups.